Madhavan0704/Power-BI---Project/README.md

 - Determine which **product types generate the highest revenue and order volume**.
 - Understand how **customer engagement varies** across different product categories.

+## Final Conclusion:
+- Provide a **dedicated page** to display transaction-level or detailed data.
+- Allow users to **drill through** from summary visuals (like charts and KPIs) to see underlying records.
+- Enable users to explore data at a **granular level**, such as individual orders, customers, or product types.
+- Help explain **summary trends** and **validate aggregated metrics** with raw data.